ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ```
 ### `Heap` vs `Stack` Allocation and Lifetime Management

-RTL allows you to create reflected objects on either the heap or the stack, with automatic lifetime handling:
+RTL lets you create reflected objects on the `Heap` or `Stack` with automatic lifetime management:

-* **Heap allocation (`alloc::Heap`)** creates objects owned by an internal `std::unique_ptr`; the object is automatically destroyed when the `RObject` goes out of scope.
+* Heap (`alloc::Heap`) — objects are owned by an internal `std::unique_ptr` and destroyed when their `rtl::RObject` wrapper goes out of scope.

-* **Stack allocation (`alloc::Stack`)** creates independent copies of the object; these behave like normal stack values and are cleaned up at scope exit.
+* Stack (`alloc::Stack`) — independent copies behave like normal stack values and clean up at scope exit.
-* **Move semantics:**

-  * `alloc::Heap` objects follow `unique_ptr` rules (move transfers ownership, copy construction & assignment is disabled for `rtl::RObject`).
-  * `alloc::Stack` objects move like normal values.
+* Move semantics — `Heap` objects follow `std::unique_ptr` rules (move transfers ownership, copy/assign disabled). `Stack` objects move like regular values.

-* **Method return values** are stored in `RObject` as unmanaged temporaries on stack; they are cleaned up automatically when the wrapper goes out of scope.
+* Return values — stored wrapped in `rtl::RObject` as unmanaged stack temporaries, cleaned up automatically.

-Reflection in RTL doesn’t force a new paradigm — it extends the one you already know.
-You create objects, call methods, and work with types exactly as you would in C++ — only now, you can do it at runtime, with the same level of type safety and clarity.
+RTL doesn’t invent a new paradigm — it extends C++ itself.
+You create objects, call methods, and work with types as usual, but now safely at runtime.

 ## Reflection Features